 Editorial policy

-FishTankMath is a research and tools site, not a hobbyist blog.
+FishTankMath is a sourced research and tools site for freshwater aquarium beginners.
 This page describes exactly how content is sourced and verified so readers can decide for themselves how much weight to put on any given claim.

 Researcher framing, not practitioner framing